Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/the-record-utulity-type-in-typescript.md

 }
 ```

-Now, what happens if we want to make an array of all users?
+What happens if we want to make an array of all users?

-This is exactly a cool use-case for the record type, and let's say we want to map them by a number, it could look something like this:
+This is precisely a cool use-case for the record type, and let's say we want to map them by a number.
+It could look something like this:

 ```js
 const users: Record<number, User> = {